dconnolly/draft-ietf-pquip-hybrid-signature-spectrums/draft-ietf-pquip-hybrid-signature-spectrums.md

 part of an earlier request.
 However, this has several layers of nuance under a hybrid construct.

-Consider for example a simplistic hybrid approach using concatenated component algorithms.
+Consider, for example, a simplistic hybrid approach using concatenated component algorithms.
 If the hybrid signature is stripped, such that a single component signature is submitted to a verification algorithm for that component along with the message that was signed by the hybrid, the result would be an EUF-CMA